 Baylor participates in the fellowship programs of the National Science Foundation, the National Defense Education Act, the National Institutes of Health, and other national programs.
-Other agencies channel financial aid directly to students through the Office of Academic Scholarships and Financial Aid.
+Other agencies channel financial aid directly to students through the Student Financial Aid Office.
 Some of the available fellowships and scholarships include the H.L.
-Carter Scholarship in American Studies, the Charles and Virginia Griffin Scholarship in American Studies, the Dixon Wecter Fellowship in American Studies, the Owen Brown Fellowship in Environmental Studies, the Scottish Rite Church-State Assistantship, the Ellis H. Sparkman Graduate Fellowship in Education, the Guittard Graduate Fellowship in History, and the Herbert Joseph Reynolds Graduate Scholarship in Psychology.
-The Graduate School awards a limited number of Presidential and Decanal Fellowships to exceptional applicants upon enrollment.
+Carter Scholarship in American Studies, the Dixon Wector Fellowship in American Studies, the Owen Brown Fellowship in Environmental Studies, the Scottish Rite Church-State Assistantship, the Ellis H. Sparkman Graduate Fellowship in Education, the Guittard Graduate Fellowship in History, and the Herbert Joseph Reynolds Graduate Scholarship in Psychology.
+The Graduate School awards a limited number of Fellowships to exceptional applicants upon enrollment.